 Requirements for a Bachelor of Business Administration in Accounting

-The following table summarizes all requirements for a Bachelor of Business Administration in accounting.
-For an overview of a particular course, click on its title.
+The following table summarizes all requirements for a Bachelor of Business Administration in Accounting.
 Our Course Descriptions

 page lists all accounting courses.
 For one possible breakdown of the accounting major by semester, see the Plan of Study below.